dynatrace-oss/barista/components/filter-field/README.md

 <ba-live-example name="DtExampleFilterFieldClearall"></ba-live-example>

+### Disabled state

+By setting the `disabled`-property to true, the whole filter field including all tags get disabled and therefore cannot be modified by the user.

+<ba-live-example name="DtExampleFilterFieldDisabled"></ba-live-example>

 ### Readonly, non-deletable & non-editable tags

-The filter filed creates a `DtFilterFieldTag` for each active filter.
+The filter field creates a `DtFilterFieldTag` for each active filter.
 You can get subscribe to the list of current tags with the `currentTags` observable.
 By using the utility method `getTagForFilter` you can find a `DtFilterFieldTag` instance created for a given filter.
 After getting the tag instance for your